Downlink Transmit Design for Massive MIMO LEO Satellite Communications: Transmit Designs with Ergodic Sum Rate Upper Bound

+In massive MIMO LEO SATCOM systems, the dimension of the precoding vectors $\{\bdw_k\}_{k=1}^K$ might be extremely large. \Cref{Prop_Solution_UB_DL_instRx} indicates that the design of the high-dimensional precoding vectors $\{\bdw_k\}_{k=1}^K$ in the problem $\clS^{\ub}$ can be simplified into that of $K$ scalar variables $\{\lambda_k\}_{k=1}^K$ in the problem $\clM^{\ub}$, with which the precoding vectors $\{\bdw_k\}_{k=1}^K$ can be calculated in closed-form.

-Next, we make use of the MM algorithm to obtain a locally optimal solution to $\clM^{\ub}$.
-According to the relationship between $r_k$ and $\VMMSE_k$ in \eqref{rk_VMMSEk_relationship}, a minoring function of $r_k$ is constructed as follows
+Next, by resorting to the MM framework, we present an algorithm to compute the scalar variables $\{\lambda_k\}_{k=1}^K$.
+First, we replace the non-convex function $r_k$ with one of its concave minoring functions.
+Then, a locally optimal solution to the problem $\clM^{\ub}$ can be obtained by solving a series of convex programs sequentially.
+For given scalar variables $\{\lambda_k^{(n)}\}_{k=1}^K$ in the $n$th iteration, a minoring function of $r_k$ is constructed as follows